mhussain-arch/check-balance-lab/README.md

 # Solana Lab 2

-Following solana lab taught us how to read lampost from solana accounts and convert lampost to SOL.
+Following solana lab taught us how to read lamports from solana accounts and convert lampost to SOL.

 ### Challenges
 Below were the challenges for this lab: